Skip to main content

 About advanced setup for code scanning

-If you run code scanning using multiple configurations, the same alert will sometimes be generated by more than one configuration.
-If an alert comes from multiple configurations, you can view the status of the alert for each configuration on the alert page.
+If you run code scanning using multiple configurations, an alert will sometimes have multiple analysis origins.
+If an alert has multiple analysis origins, you can view the status of the alert for each analysis origin on the alert page.
 For more information, see "About code scanning alerts."

 Prerequisites